GreenteaOS/Greentea/User-Guide/Frequently-Asked-Questions.md

 #### Is Greentea made specifically for modern hardware?

-Greentea builds for comparatively modern hardware only — approximately for most PCs made in the last 10+ years, counting from 2009.
+Greentea builds for comparatively modern hardware only — approximately for most PCs made in the last 10+ years, counting from 2011.

-The oldest hardware with possibility to run is 2007 (64-bit CPUs only), but this is not guaranteed.
+The oldest hardware with possibility to run is 2008 (64-bit CPUs only), but this is not guaranteed and probably requires a patch.

 ### Sometimes Greentea definitely looks familiar...is this intentional?

-We investigate design decisions of Linux and Android.
+We investigate design decisions of macOS, iOS, Linux and Android.

 Note, that the *only* desktop things we try to keep are a flat look of window frames, sharp user interface edges and basics like font & icon sizes (for app compatibility and user experience familiarity).